bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 +----+----------+----+--------+-----------------+
 ```

 As mentioned above, in a real-life scenario, you will highly unlikely run a `CROSS` join for two whole tables.
+If the tables have tens of thousands of rows, an unqualified CROSS JOIN can take minutes to complete.

-You would most likey use one of the following joins instead combined with a specific condition.
+You would most likely use one of the followinwith a specific condition.

+In mysql, CROSS JOIN and INNER JOIN are equivalent to JOIN.

 ## Inner join

-The `INNER` join is used to join two tables, however, unlike the `CROSS` join, it is based on a condition.
+The `INNER` join is used to join two tables, however, unlike the `CROSS` join, by convention it is based on a condition.
 By using an `INNER` join, you can match the first table to the second one.

 As we have a one-to-many relationship, a best practice would be to use a primary key for the posts `id` column and a foreign key for the `user_id`; that way, we can 'link' or relate the users table to the posts table.
 However, this is beyond the scope of this SQL basics eBook, though I might extend it in the future and add more chapters.